 The last thing you wish to see in your home is a wet basement.
 This monster gives most homeowners sleepless nights.
-You know why?
+Do you know why?
 First, it has a great negative impact on the value of your home.
-Secondly, dealing with a leaking basement is not easy and requires a lot of money to waterproof the basement.
+Secondly, dealing with a leaking basement yourself is not easy and will require basement waterproofing central Illinois professionals to waterproof the basement for you.
 And the worst is the adverse effects that it can have on the structural integrity of your home.

 1. Play Safe, Not Sorry.